BlackspaceInc/BlackspacePlatform/src/services/authentication_handler_service/README.md

 ---
 ### TODO (This Week)
 #### Technical
-- [ ] pull authn client library and enhance it with the custom impl. in the authentication folder
+- [X] pull authn client library and enhance it with the custom impl. in the authentication folder
-- [ ] emit metrics for this service and fix errors
+- [X] emit metrics for this service and fix errors
-    - [X] emit metrics at the api level
-    - [ ] emit metrics at the configuration level (startup)
-- [ ] ensure some api are auth protected (use jwt)
+- [X] ensure some api are auth protected (use jwt)
 - [ ] implement circuit breaker [link](https://github.com/cep21/circuit) in core library
-- [ ] implement retryable operation in core library [link](https://github.com/avast/retry-go)
+- [ ] implement retryable operation in core library & for all remote operations [link](https://github.com/avast/retry-go)
 - [ ] implement distributed request tracing
 - [ ] define graffana views, circuit breaker views, traces, ... etc to visualize metrics, circuit breaker, and traces and ensure template service has this implementation